What is a Render Farm?

 How exactly does it work and what’s even the point?
 Let’s take a look.

-When you only start using 3D, you soon learn that modeling and rendering are two very different processes.
+When you only start using 3D, you soon learn that 3D modeling and 3D rendering are two very different processes.
 The former can be performed on any mid-range PC without much trouble and becomes cumbersome only when the polygon count reaches millions.
 Photorealistic rendering, on the other hand, is very demanding when it comes to RAM and CPU/GPU power.
 Either of these components costs a lot of money, which makes it look like large investments are required if you want to pursue 3D graphics professionally.
 But this is what rental farms are for.
 These services charge only for the time you use their computers, which is much cheaper than buying hardware.

 Some call their rendering computer a render farm, but usually a farm consists of several CPUs or GPUs.
 We’ll focus on CPU-based rendering in this article.
 There are processors already designed to work with other similar processors, like the Intel Xeon series.
 They are installed on special motherboards that house two, four, or even more CPUs.
 Such setups generally don’t require any specialized software and work as a single computer.